 Click here to download my CV.

-I am a Postdoctoral Research Fellow working in conservation ecology in the Department of Zoology, University of Venda, and an Honorary Research Fellow in the Department of Anthropology at Durham University.
+I am a Postdoctoral Research Fellow working in conservation ecology in the Department of Zoology, University of Venda, an Honorary Research Fellow in the Department of Anthropology at Durham University, and an Independent Researcher at the Institute for Globally Distributed Open Research and Education (IGDORE).

 My research interests include conservation ecology, wildlife management, and animal behaviour, with an emphasis on African carnivores.
 I have a particular focus on identifying and mitigating threats to wildlife, and assessing the ecosystem services provided by predators.